Victoria Wicks

-Victoria Wicks (born Beverly Victoria Anne Wicks; 18 April 1959) is a British actress.
+Victoria Wicks (born 18 April 1959) is a British actress.
 She is known for her role as Sally Smedley in Channel 4's comedy series Drop the Dead Donkey (1990–1998), Mrs. Gideon in The Mighty Boosh (2004), and the College Director in Skins (2007–08).
 Her film appearances include The Imitation Game (2014) and High-Rise (2015).
 She is an associate of Howard Barker's theatre company, The Wrestling School.

 Biography

 Early life and education

-Wicks was born Beverly Victoria Anne Wicks in Chippenham, Wiltshire, England, to Brian and Judith Wicks.
+Beverley Victoria Anne Wicks was born 18 April 1959 in Chippenham, Wiltshire, England, to Brian and Judith Wicks.
 Wicks's mother, Judith Bates, born 1933, was the second child of the writer H. E. Bates.
 Wicks is the niece of Jonathan Bates, a sound editor who died in 2008, and the television producer Richard Bates, who produced the television adaptation of The Darling Buds of May.
 Wicks is a director of Evensford Productions Ltd, the company set up in 1955 to protect and promote H. E. Bates's work.

 Wicks trained at the Royal Welsh College of Music & Drama where she was awarded the Pernod and Bisquit Award for the most promising graduate.